TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.removeBlocks(blocksToRemove)
 ```

-`blocksToRemove:` An array of existing blocks that should be removed.
+`blocksToRemove:` An array of identifiers for existing blocks that should be removed.

 ## Replacing Blocks